cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 #### Result

-After saving the profile the diagram refreshes automatically. `Asset` now renders in **grey** — the convention for abstract classes — with no fields and no note callout.
+After saving the profile the diagram refreshes automatically. `Asset` now renders in **grey**, the convention for abstract classes, with no fields and no note callout.
 Its role as an external reference is now correctly expressed in the profile definition.

-### Issue 7 — Concrete Class with No Fields or Associations
+### Issue 7: Concrete Class with No Fields or Associations

 #### What the diagram shows